jbx-protocol/juice-docs/blog/2023-06-30-jb-for-charity/index.md

 ### Resources

-If you have any questions about using Juicebox, come join the discord at [discord.gg/juicebox](http://discord.gg/juicebox) or book an onboarding session at [juicebox.money/contact](http://juicebox.money/contact).
+If you have any questions about using Juicebox, come join the [discord](http://discord.gg/juicebox) or book an onboarding session at [juicebox.money/contact](http://juicebox.money/contact).

 🐦 Follow Juicebox on Twitter: [@JuiceboxETH](https://twitter.com/juiceboxETH)